-ARCH 100: Introduction to Architecture is an introductory 8-credit design course for students contemplating architecture as a field of study or as a career.
+ARCH 100: Introduction to Architecture Summer Program is an introductory 8-credit design course for students contemplating architecture as a field of study or as a career.
 In this program undergraduate students and college graduates with degrees in other fields can learn more about architecture and the experience of design education.
-ARCH 100 / Introduction to Architecture will take place on the University of Washington campus in Seattle from during the full summer quarter from June 24 – August 23, 2013.
+ARCH 100 will take place on the University of Washington campus in Seattle during the 9-week, full summer quarter from June 22 - August 21, 2015.

-ARCH 100/ 2012 will run from June 24 – August 23, 2013.
 Class times are on Mondays, Wednesdays, and Thursdays from 10:50 to 11:50 am and 1:10 to 5:45 pm.
 Morning sessions are devoted to lectures and demonstrations, drawing instruction, and field trips.
 Students are in design studio during the afternoon sessions where they work on design projects and meet with the faculty.
 We will occasionally gather in the evening for an optional film or workshop.
-Morning fieldtrips and lectures occasionally extend through the lunch hour so students should avoid scheduling other classes between the morning and afternoon sessions of ARCH 100.
+Morning field trips and lectures occasionally extend through the lunch hour so students should avoid scheduling other classes between the morning and afternoon sessions of ARCH 100.

 Attendance and participation during all regularly scheduled class meetings and completion of all projects are required to receive credit for the course and to gain the maximum benefit from this experience.
 The studios spaces are accessible outside of class times and each student is allocated a personal workspace for the quarter.
 Many of the projects require substantial work outside of class time during evenings and weekends, and most students find it helpful and enjoyable to work in the studio at all times.